-This Festival Research conference will provide an opportunity for an interdisciplinary discussion of past fieldwork on festivals, as well as reflections on present challenges and changes: what can Covid 19 tell us about modern festivals?
+This Festival Research conference will provide an opportunity for an interdisciplinary discussion of past fieldwork on festivals, as well as reflections on present challenges and changes, pre- and post- Covid?

-This conference will consider a range of questions including but not limited to the following
+This conference will consider a range of themes including but not limited to the following:

 This conference will provide online forums for discussing contributors’ blogs and vlogs, as well as feature a selection of live papers.